FrendsPlatform/FrendsTaskTemplate/README.md

 You can create a new Task by running the following command in the Task's repository folder.

-`dotnet new frendstasktemplate -F Frends.ClassName.MethodName -D "Description of the Task"`
+`dotnet new frends-task -F Frends.ClassName.MethodName -D "Description of the Task"`

 ## Get help using the template

-`dotnet new frendstasktemplate -h`
+`dotnet new frends-task -h`

 ### Example output: